-There are plenty of monitors you can get if you're looking for something on a budget.
+There are plenty of monitors you can get if you're on a tight budget.
 While you won't get the most premium features available on the market, there are a few budget-friendly models that offer better value in terms of price and performance compared to more expensive options.
 As the monitor market grows, you can find low-cost displays for various uses, from office work to gaming, or even with features like Mini LED backlighting or high resolutions, including up to 4k.

-As there are so many different options available, it's important to consider your personal preferences and how you'll use the monitor; you'll want something with sharp text clarity and good ergonomics for office work, or you'll want to get something with a high refresh rate and VRR support for gaming.
+As there are so many different options available, it's important to consider your personal preferences and how you'll use the monitor; you'll want something with sharp text clarity and good ergonomics for work, or you'll want to get something with a high refresh rate and VRR support for gaming.
 Regardless of what you need it for, it's important to consider the monitor's performance for your specific use, as you'll want to get the most bang for your buck.

-We've bought and tested over 330 monitors, and below, you'll find our top picks for the best low-cost monitors.
+We've bought and tested over 335 monitors, and below, you'll find our top picks for the best low-cost monitors.
 Also, check out our recommendations for the best monitors under $200, the best monitors under $500, and the best budget and cheap gaming monitors.
 If you need more than just a monitor, then check out the best budget laptops and the best budget keyboards.

 Although it's limited in extra features besides that, which is expected for a low-cost monitor, it's also useful for gaming.
 It has a max 180Hz refresh rate that you can reach over DisplayPort, and motion looks sharp thanks to its fast response time, but there's smearing with fast-moving objects.
 One thing to know is that this monitor sometimes goes out of stock, so if you can't find it available, check out the Acer Nitro XV275U P3biipx.
 It performs similarly and also has Mini LED backlighting, but it has worse motion handling.